Strawberry Caprese Farro Salad

-Today’s grain salad was directly inspired by my latest farmer’s market visit.
-We’re lucky to live within a few blocks of our neighborhood market, and I’ve been single-handedly buying out all the fresh basil and sungold tomatoes from one stall.
+Today’s farro recipe was directly inspired by my latest farmer’s market visit.
+We’re lucky to live within a few blocks of our neighborhood market, and I’ve been single-handedly buying out all of the fresh basil and sungold tomatoes from one stall.

-I’ll make big batches of pesto in my food processor and use it with or on practically everything: omelettes, salads, meat and seafood, or grilled vegetables.
-Any leftovers are frozen for last-minute weeknight meals or pasta.
+I’ll make big batches of pesto in my food processor and use it on everything: omelettes, salads, meat and seafood, or grilled vegetables.
+Any leftovers are frozen for last-minute weeknight meals or easy pasta dinners.

-Nutty farro is tossed with homemade basil pesto and tossed together with juicy Driscoll’s strawberries, mozzarella pearls, and sweet sungold tomatoes.
-The strawberries add a touch of sweetness in every bite, pair wonderfully with the fresh basil, and add wonderful color and vibrancy to the dish.
+The strawberries add a touch of sweetness to every bite, pair wonderfully with the basil, and add wonderful color to this dish.
 Red, juicy berry jewels, if you will!

 It took me nearly 25 years to get behind the idea of adding fruit to my salad, and I’m so glad I got over that hump.

 THESE COLORS!
+Health in a bowl.
 I can’t get over them.
 Guys, this is what summer is all about!

 Italian farro can be cooked in less than 30 minutes, which is ideal for quick or weekday preparations.

-The best part is that this grain salad can be used as a base line for any number of recipe variations.
+The best part is that this farro recipe can be used as a springboard for any number of recipe variations.
 Don’t have sungold tomatoes?
 Leave them out.
-You’re welcome to use prepared pesto for this salad too, just make sure it is a pesto that is light on garlic.
+You’re welcome to use prepared pesto for this salad too, just make sure it is a pesto that is very light on garlic.

 Not a fan of mozzarella?
-[Is that possible though?]
 Substitute it with shaved parmigiano-reggiano cheese.
 Want more sweetness?
 Drizzle the salad with balsamic glaze.